Driver crashes into crowd at Pride parade in Florida; 1 dead

 WILTON MANORS, Fla.
-(AP) — A driver slammed into spectators Saturday evening at the start of a Pride parade in South Florida, killing one person and seriously injuring another, authorities said.
+(AP) — A driver slammed into spectators Saturday evening at the start of a Pride parade in South Florida, killing one man and seriously injuring another, authorities said.

-The pickup truck driver acted like he was part of the Wilton Manors Stonewall Pride Parade but then suddenly accelerated when he was told he was next, crashing into the victims, Fort Lauderdale Mayor Dean Trantalis said, according to WSVN-TV.
+Some witnesses said the crash appeared to be an intentional act, but Fort Lauderdale Police Detective Ali Adamson told reporters that authorities were investigating all possibilities.

+The collision happened during the Wilton Manors Stonewall Pride Parade.
 Wilton Manors is just north of Fort Lauderdale.

-Authorities said one of the victims later succumbed to their injuries.
-The other victim was hospitalized.

-The driver of the pickup truck was taken into custody.
-Authorities did not immediately give further details about the victims or say whether they think the crash was intentional.
+The driver and the victims were a part of the Fort Lauderdale Gay Men’s Chorus family, according to a statement reported by news outlets from the group’s president, Justin Knight.

+“To my knowledge it was an accident.
+This was not an attack on the LGBTQ community,” Knight said in the statement.
+“We anticipate more details to follow and ask for the community’s love and support.”

 Photos and video from the scene showed Democratic U.S. Rep. Debbie Wasserman Schultz in tears while in a convertible at the parade.